 Connie Millar is a Senior Scientist with the USDA Forest Service, Pacific Southwest Research Station, in Albany, California.
 Connie is recognized for her leadership in developing climate-adaptation strategies and tools for management of western public lands.
 She directs the Consortium for Integrated Climate Research in Western Mountains and the North American Chapter of the Global Observation Research Initiative in Alpine Environments.
 Her research team addresses a wide range of issues related to mountain environments and climate, including responses of subalpine forests and montane mammals (including American pikas) to historic and ongoing climate change in Great Basin ecosystems.
 Connie received her PhD in genetics from the University of California, Berkeley (UCB) in 1984, holds a MS in forest genetics from UCB and a BS in forest science from the University of Washington, Seattle.
 She divides her time between the Bay Area in winter and the summer field season in the Mono Basin.

-Kristie Nelson has had a love for birds since some of her earliest memories.
-She has conducted ornithological fieldwork throughout much of the state, serves on the California Bird Records Committee, and has been the project leader for California Gull research at Mono Lake since 2005.
+Kristie Nelson has had a love for birds since her earliest memories.
+Kristie serves on the California Bird Records Committee, the American Birding Association Checklist Committee, and is a California reviewer for e-butterfly.
+She has conducted ornithological fieldwork throughout the state, and has been the project leader of California Gull research at Mono Lake since 2005.
 She lives in the Mono Basin and is very familiar with its assemblage of bird life.
-When not engaged in birding activities, she is busy running a small diversified farm with her husband Joel.
+When not engaged in birding activities, she is busy running a small farm with her husband Joel.

 Kay Ogden saw Mono Lake for the first time when she rode in her first of three Bike-A-Thons, and her heart never recovered.
 She worked for the Mono Lake Committee for four years before leaving to ride her bike around the world for a year.
 After returning, she became the Associate Director for the Sierra Nevada Alliance, and is now home, working as the Executive Director for the Eastern Sierra Land Trust.
 Kay is thrilled to be back to the Eastern Sierra, and recently married her longtime partner, spending their first night married together camping overlooking Mono Lake with their rescued German Shepherd, Rush Creek.